Welcome to the ultimate guide on how to study tips and boost your GPA in college + improve your note taking skills!

 I understand that sometimes things get a little busy and that ends up being your last resort.
 Believe me, I’ve done that many times.
 But I always perform worse than I would have had I studied more.

 Plus, in order to avoid cramming last minute, see the very first point of this post! (lol)

 How to Get a 4.0 GPA in College

 Here’s an excerpt from my blog post Everything You Ever Wanted to Know about Being a Successful College Student:

-To learn what resources I use to help me study +more study tips read the full post.
+To learn what resources I use to help me study +more study tips read my ultimate college guide.

 Know Your Learning Style!

 Like I mentioned before, I’m a visual and kinesthetic (hands-on) learner.
 So I actually look for Youtube videos on the concepts I’m studying from time to time.